IBM-Blockchain/blockchain-vscode-extension/README.md

 > ⚠ Please note: this extension is available for early experimentation.
 There are many features and improvements to come before the v1.0 release.
 Please bear this in mind, and if you find something you'd like to see added, let the team know by raising a GitHub issue or suggestion (see "Contact Us" below).

 ## Contact Us
-If you have find any problems or want to make suggestions for future features please create [issues and suggestions on Github](https://github.com/IBM-Blockchain/blockchain-vscode-extension/issues)
+If you have find any problems or want to make suggestions for future features please create [issues and suggestions on Github](https://github.com/IBM-Blockchain/blockchain-vscode-extension/issues).
+For any questions please [create a question on Stack Overflow](https://stackoverflow.com/questions/tagged/ibp-vscode-extension).

 ## Installation